-Historic Port Fairy is 20 minutes out of Warrnambool on the way to Portland.
+Historic Port Fairy is a 20 minute drive out of Warrnambool on the way to Portland.
 The focal point of the town is the Moyne River estuary and the Fisherman’s Wharf area which is often lined with commercial fishing boats.

 The continental shelf is accessible to boats departing from Port Fairy, with the journey averaging 55km depending on the line chosen.
 Fishing depths of 200m to 500m are extremely productive, especially early in the season when albacore are usually encountered and the bluefin are quite reliable.
 Come late May, June and July, schools of bluefin are found closer in, from the 40m line and deeper.
 Several spots out from Port Fairy, wide of Lady Julia Percy Island, across towards Portland Bay to the west and back towards Warrnambool, are consistent for tuna fishers.